Schoharie County in the American Revolution: George Mann

+Timothy Murphy

 Known throughout the county, a hero of the Continental Army and Schoharie County during this era was Timothy Murphy.
 Murphy was a revered rifleman of Washington's army.
 During times of loyalist and British raids on the region, three forts had been erected to protect residents, due to the lack of proper military enforcement from the attacks.
 The Upper, Middle, and Lower Forts were spread apart along the banks of the Schoharie Creek.
 Murphy is credited with being an essential to the defense of the Middle Fort during an attack.
 Having already been admired as a hero of the Battle of Saratoga, he was able to largely partake in repelling attackers and leaving the residents unharmed.
 As the story goes, Murphy fired upon British forces that were coming to discuss the rebel surrender of the fort.
 Refusing to be taken prisoner, Murphy continued firing upon them, disregarding orders of a superior.
 This action led to the decision of the British command to back off of the fort and continue onward.
 Much of the folklore surrounding Murphy comes from his ability as rifleman, and his dedication as a patriot.

-Other significance throughout the region came in many details of the conflicts that had occurred.
-The Battle of the Flockey was remarkable in that it was a continued attempt of the British and Loyalist forces to attain their goal of control over Albany.
-The battle was eventually won by the Americans, as they were reinforced by the 2nd Continental Light Horse Division.
-The importance of this action was not only in that it dispersed loyalist and Native forces, but in that it was the first official cavalry charge of the United States Army.
-After this period, raids still occurred throughout the area; loyalists, Natives, and Brits often terrorized local settlements.
-The lack of a large Continental Army presence in the area created opportunity for these forces to use to their advantage.
-Burning fields, crops, and buildings, the people of these communities were left in danger and disarray.
-This put a drastic damper on the output of resources for Washington’s army and created a need for protection of those who remained in the area.
-This is where the idea for the three forts along the creek arose.
-Stockades and other reinforcements around these structures created a safe haven for those threatened by the raids.
-The forts of Schoharie County are a large part of the district's historical identity.